BJ82/RailReservation/README.md

-For every verified login, the session is managed by spring security filter chain.Initial login is handled by basic authentication filter & subsequent requests are forwarded to custom filter JwtValidationFilter.
+For every verified login, the session is managed by spring security filter chain.Initial login is handled by authentication manager & subsequent requests are forwarded to custom filter JwtValidationFilter.

 **Below code for JwtValidationFilter.doFilter**